 4 Counter-Intuitive Steps to Deal with Ambiguity and Uncertainty

 Change comes at us rapidly and often these days.
 The discomfort increases our stress response, which negatively influences our decision-making abilities, leaving us with the sense we are constantly putting out fires.
 The solution is counter-intuitive.
-Instead of increasing your speed-to-adaptation, you are best advised to slow down, widen your view, and have a conversation (or two) worth having.
+Instead of increasing your speed-to-adaptation, you might best be advised to slow down, broaden your view, and have a conversation (or two) worth having.

 Stay in the mess of ambiguity and uncertainty.